- Receive immediate support from a 24/7 response team

 Things to know before you apply

-Wesleyan Financial Services Ltd is a broker and our insurance products are provided by a number of insurers.
+Wesleyan Financial Services Ltd is a broker and the insurance products we arrange are provided by a number of insurers, for which we normally receive a commission.

 Key documents

-Before you apply for cyber insurance, you should read the following document:
+Before you apply for cover, you should read the following documents:

 Frequently asked questions